vintasoftware/playbook/culture.md

 ___“The only thing we have is one another.
 The only competitive advantage we have is the culture and values of the company."___ Howard Schultz said it about Starbucks and we unreservedly  agree.
 Here at Vinta we care a lot about having an ever-improving environment to work on.
 Check our guidelines so you can also go forward and create your own!

 ## Who are we?
 What do we do?
 Vinta is a software consultancy focused on web projects.
 We like to work with Python and JavaScript tools, but we have an open mind to experiment and play with other languages and tools.
-Django and React are our specialty and we love working with APIs.
+Django and React are our specialties and we love working with APIs.

 ## Our philosophy
 - Programmers, not processes nor code, are the most important thing in software engineering.
 - The client should be always aware of what is happening, be it good or bad.
 - There is no such a thing as the best language or an only way to do things.
 Each project is unique, and requires its own tools.
 - Code should be clean and tested so programmers feel happy and confident to work on.
-- Refactoring is a recurrent need and should be regarded just like any feature in the backlog.
+- Refactoring is a recurrent need and should be regarded as any feature in the backlog.
 - Because of the above, automated tests are a must.
 As long as you write then, choose whatever process you like the most.
 - Code should be deployed early and often.
 - Simple beats complex.